Screening Is Enough: Model Architecture

 \section{Model Architecture}

-Transformer~\cite{vaswani2017attention} layers are typically composed of a self-attention module followed by a feed-forward block.
-In standard softmax attention, all keys are evaluated jointly, and their contributions are determined by redistributing a fixed unit mass across competing keys.
-As a result, relevance is defined only relative to other keys, and irrelevant keys cannot be cleanly rejected.
+In softmax attention, query--key dot products define unbounded attention scores, while attention weights are obtained by redistributing a fixed unit mass across all keys.
+Thus, neither the scores nor the weights provide an independently interpretable measure of query--key relevance, making it difficult to explicitly reject irrelevant keys or represent the absence of relevant context.

-To address this limitation, we propose a mechanism called \emph{screening} that enables absolute query--key relevance.
-Instead of forming a normalized distribution over all keys, screening discards irrelevant keys exactly and aggregates only the remaining keys according to their relevance.
-This formulation removes global competition among keys and eliminates the sum-to-one constraint on total contribution.
+Multiscreen addresses this limitation with a mechanism called \emph{screening}, which enables absolute query--key relevance.
+In screening, unit-normalized query--key dot products define bounded similarities in $[-1,1]$.
+These similarities are transformed via Trim and Softmask into relevance values, which are then used directly for value aggregation.
+This contrast between softmax-based relative weighting and screening-based relevance assignment is illustrated in \cref{fig:scrn-core}.

-The Multiscreen model is illustrated in \cref{fig:model-arch}.
-Each layer replaces the standard attention--feed-forward pair with a set of parallel \emph{gated screening tiles}.
-At a high level, a gated screening tile projects token representations into query, key, value, and gate vectors, applies a \emph{screening unit} to retrieve relevant context, modulates the retrieved representation with a nonlinear gate inspired by GLU-style multiplicative gating~\cite{van2016conditional,dauphin2017language,shazeer2020glu}, and projects the result back to the model space.
-The equations below describe the mathematically equivalent computation.
+The overall architecture is illustrated in \cref{fig:musc}.
+Each layer contains parallel gated screening tiles (see \cref{fig:gscrn}), which project token representations into query, key, value, and gate vectors, apply a screening unit to retrieve relevant context, and gate the result using a GLU-style multiplicative mechanism~\cite{van2016conditional,dauphin2017language,shazeer2020glu} before projecting back to the embedding dimension.
 In the actual implementation, several operations are fused, and terms outside the learned screening window are skipped for efficiency.